This post about food sensitivity tests contains affiliate links.

 It’s important to note that an IgG test is a test for a food sensitivity ONLY – not a food allergy.
 Unfortunately, the terms “food sensitivity” and “food allergy” are used interchangeably, adding to marketplace confusion.
 (IgE tests for allergies, not IgG.)

 Experts believe that IgG reactions can take hours or days to develop, making it difficult to determine exactly which food is responsible for symptom flare ups.
-This means you can’t always blame the last thing you ate in understanding how a food sensitivity is affecting you.
+This means you can’t always blame the last thing you ate to fully understand how a food sensitivity is affecting you.

 On one side of the coin, you have researchers say that an IgG subclass, known as IgG4, (which stands for immunoglobulin G4), is simply a marker of exposure to a particular food and possibly signifies a person’s tolerance – not intolerance – to that food.